Peni Finau

 Peni Finau (born 5 August 1981), originally known as Peni Lesubulamailepanoni, is a Fiji football defender currently playing for Fijian football club Ba F.C.

 International career

-Finau made his debut for Fiji at the South Pacific Games 2003 and he has played for them in the 2010 FIFA World Cup qualification tournament.
+Finau made his debut for Fiji at the South Pacific Games 2003 and played for the team in the 2010 FIFA World Cup qualification tournament.
 He is the brother of Osea Vakatalesau, who also plays for Ba F.C.